 - Safety.
 Design decisions should take all aspects of safety into consideration.

 - Operational domain.
-Acceptable roadway types, geographic areas, speed range, and weather conditions for a particular vehicle should be defined and documented.
+Acceptable roadway types, geographic areas, speed ranges, and weather conditions for a particular vehicle should be defined and documented.

 - Object and event detection and response.
 The vehicle should be capable of addressing a wide variety of foreseeable encounters.